alexoransky/music/readme.md

 brew install sdl sdl2 sdl_image sdl_mixer sdl_ttf portmidi

 2. Install pygame
-pip3 install pygame
+pip install pygame

 3. Install SimpleSynth, see instructions: https://notahat.com/simplesynth/

 4. Use main_pygame as an example.
 Leave SympleSynth running while you run Python scripts.
-Note that main_pygame will work with any synthesizer, it just need to be running.
+Note that main_pygame will work with any synthesizer, it just needs to be running.

 Other resources